cam8240/projects/llm_project/gpt/README.md

     return jsonify([s[0] for s in sessions])
 ```

-Then run:

 ```bash
 curl http://localhost:5000/sessions
 ```

+---

 ## Purpose

-This project demonstrates the ability to integrate third-party LLM services into a secure, functional web app.
-It highlights practical skills in API handling, session management, SQL integration, front-end markup rendering, and interface design.
-The inclusion of a Go microservice showcases microservice architecture and cross-language extensibility.
+This project demonstrates how to embed third-party LLM services in a secure, multi-client application.
+It showcases API handling, session management, cross-language micro-services, and both web & native desktop UIs.

+---

 ## License

 © 2025 Cameron Marchese.
 All rights reserved.
-This project is shared for demonstration purposes only.
-Redistribution of API keys or hosted endpoints is prohibited.
+This project is shared for demonstration purposes only; redistribution of API keys or hosted endpoints is prohibited.